top of page

 free —

-and often works more strongly than any therapy.
+and often stronger than any therapy.

-A foretaste of what
+A foretaste

-will later be completed in the Eden Pass.
+in the Eden Pass.

 The principle:

-Healing does not arise through an offer,
+Healing does not arise from an offer.

-that allows you to become whole again.
+that lets you become whole again.

 Beauty is not luxury,